TreeRec-RTM/TreeRec/README.md

 -------------------------------------------------------------------------------------------------------------------------
 treerec
 =========================================================================================================================
 - The main part of the TreeRec algorithm.
+Computes positions of individual 3D leaf/shoot objects and merge them with given QSM (3D object).
 -------------------------------------------------------------------------------------------------------------------------
 **dependency list**
 - You can find a dependency list here - dependency_list.txt